San Giovanni Water

 Then I came across the Tuscan population and the picture changed sharply.
 It was not that I did not feel at ease.
 On the contrary.
 It was because they are rather the opposite of the sweetness and the friendliness I felt inside when arriving.
 True Tuscans reveal, in fact, a witty and extremely practical spirit.
 Their sense of humour is somewhat crude, if I may use this term.
 They definitely don’t know what “mince the proper words” means.
 Apart from this one could define them as critical, proud, stubborn, almost warlike.
 Lastly they are deep rooted traditionalists and firmly tied to the culinary recipes handed down through the ages from generation to generation.
 They deeply love their family, their children… and their favorite soccer team.

 Living in the middle of all this was and is all together very exciting and challenging, indeed.
-Experiencing their deep love for life by taking it simply as it is has taught me a lot through the years.
+Experiencing their deep love for life by taking it simply as it is has taught me a lot.

 Over the years I discovered another surprising side I did not expect.
 A lot of people (not all) won’t cross the street after a black cat.
 They patiently wait for somebody else doing it and only afterwards they would cross it, too.
 Never ever would they walk under a ladder.
 They go to those in the know to find out if somebody has cast an evil eye on them.
 In the affirmative, they will ask to have the curse reversed.
 They carefully avoid spilling salt and never open an umbrella inside the house.
 They are aware that a broken mirror brings bad luck.
 Often, a “cornicello” or Italian red horn is hanging on their keychain.